-Propel your career forward with an opportunity to manufacture aircraft engine components at a dynamic aerospace manufacturer.
-The Horst Engineering Family of Companies is a 72-year-old privately held business that has continuously modernized.
-Growth opportunities in aerospace manufacturing have never been better.
-We precision machine parts for some of the strongest and most innovative OEM customers in the industry.
-Join a modern company that makes the critical hardware that helps keep planes, helicopters, and rockets in the air.
+The aerospace sector is experiencing fantastic growth and investment.
+We manufacture precision parts for some of the best OEM customers in the industry.
+Join a modern company that makes the critical hardware that helps keep commercial and military planes, helicopters, and rockets in the air.
 We help people fly safely.

 Why join our team?